kir3d/soltastic/README.md

 1. The client connects to the Meshtastic BLE node.
 2. The client broadcasts an initialization message.
-3. The server receives the initialization message, creates a long-lived nonce with the permissions assigned to the client's wallet, and sends a response to the client via Meshtastic.
+3. The server receives the initialization message, creates a Durable Nonce with the permissions assigned to the client's wallet, and sends a response to the client via Meshtastic.
 4. The client prepares the transaction, signs it, and sends the metadata and signature.
 5. The server receives the metadata and signature, recreates the transaction, and sends it to the Solana RPC node.